 Whether it’s because of Monet or just another one of those landmarks in Paris that people have to take a picture with when going through France, this tower has been photographed more times than anyone can count since its initial construction completed back in ’89.
 A lot has changed since then, though; initially, only able to hold up to 300 lights at once.
 It now holds almost half a million lights used to improve the tower’s visibility when the sun goes down.

 For many of us, photography is primarily about taking beautiful images and sharing them with the rest of our family or friends.
 However, there’s a lot more to it than just clicking the shutter button and having a good time with your camera.
-It’s all about personal growth and learning new things every day, experiencing different cultures worldwide, and becoming better people in general.
-Photography has been one of my greatest passions for nearly five years now, and I can’t imagine what life would be without it.
+It’s all about personal growth and learning new things every day, experiencing different cultures worldwide, and becoming a better person in general.
+Photography has been one of my greatest passions for nearly five years now, and I can’t imagine what life would be like without it.

 We hope you enjoyed the list of top 5 places every photographer should visit in 2022.